alexis-gss/laravel-activity-logs/README.md

 </div>

 # Introduction

-[Laravel Activity Logs](https://packagist.org/packages/alexis-gss/laravel-activity-logs) is, as its name suggests, a package to test specified actions in a Laravel project like authentification, CRUDs, views and more.
+[Laravel Activity Logs](https://packagist.org/packages/alexis-gss/laravel-activity-logs) is package to log activities on models in Laravel project.

 # Table of contents